B. S. Johnson: Death and legacy

 The day before his death he had told his agent: "I shall be much more famous once I'm dead."

 Johnson's following at the time of his death was small, but enthusiastic; he quickly acquired a posthumous cult following, helped by a critically acclaimed film adaptation in 2000 of the last novel of his to appear in his lifetime, Christie Malry's Own Double-Entry (1973).
 Singer-songwriter Joe Pernice paid tribute to Johnson on the 2006 Pernice Brothers album Live a Little.
 Jonathan Coe's 2004 biography Like a Fiery Elephant (winner of the 2005 Samuel Johnson Prize) again led to a renewal of interest in Johnson's work.
 Coe himself is now a president of the B. S. Johnson Society, which aims "to bring closer Johnson scholars, readers and aficionados alike in their various approaches to the author's life and work."

 In April 2013, the British Film Institute released You're Human Like the Rest of Them, a collection of Johnson's films, as part of the BFI Flipside DVD series.

 In 2015, the Nottingham Five Leaves Bookshop held an event called "But I Know This City!" focused on Johnson's novel The Unfortunates, which is set there.
 It took participants round the city to listen to live readings of the novel's sections in whatever order they chose.

-Indie pop band Los Campesinos! has cited the literature of B. S. Johnson among their non-musical influences.
+Indie pop band Los Campesinos! has cited the literature of B. S. Johnson among their non-musical influences, praising Coe's biography, with Johnson's work inspiring titles and lyrics of their music.

 There is a collection of B. S. Johnson's literary papers and correspondence in the British Library (Add MS 89001).

+In 2020, Matthew Harle compiled a selection of proposals of B.S.
+Johnson’s abandoned work, titled Can I Come In and Talk About These and Other Ideas?
+13 Proposals from B.S.
+Johnson.
+Harle writes 'B.S.
+Johnson's proposals should provide consolation, encouragement, despair and disbelief for anyone who has ever tried to get an idea realised.'